-If a person received income in 1995 but died before filing a return, the New Jersey income tax return should be filed by the surviving spouse, executor or administrator.
+If a person received income in 1996 but died before filing a return, the New Jersey income tax return should be filed by the surviving spouse, executor or administrator.
 Use the same filing status that was used on the final Federal income tax return.
-Print "Deceased" and the date of death above the decedent's name.
+Print "Deceased" and the date of the death above the decedent's name.
 The due date for filing is the same as for Federal purposes.
 In the area where you sign the return write "Filing as Surviving Spouse," if appropriate.
 A personal representative filing the return must sign in his or her official capacity.
 Any refund check will be issued to the decedent's surviving spouse or estate.

 Income in Respect of a Decedent.
-If you had the right to receive income that the deceased person would have received had he lived, and the income was not included on the decedent's final return, you must report the income on your own return when you receive it in the same way as it would have been reported had the decedent lived (e.g., as wages, capital gain, etc.).
+If you had the right to receive income that the deceased person would have received had he or she lived, and the income was not included on the decedent's final return, you must report the income on your own return when you receive it.
+The income or gain is included on Line 25, as "Other" income.